Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 Getting tested

-On Thursday, Santa Cruz County authorized an expansion of its testing capacity beginning the first week of January due to overwhelming testing demand.
+On Dec.
+30, Santa Cruz County authorized an expansion of its testing capacity beginning the first week of January due to overwhelming demand.

-Beginning Jan.
-3, a mobile testing facility at Depot Park will expand hours from 7 a.m. to 7 p.m., Monday through Friday.
+A mobile testing facility at Depot Park — 119 Center St., Santa Cruz — now has expanded hours from 7 a.m. to 7 p.m., Monday through Friday.
 Appointments can be made through LHI.

-Beginning Jan.
-5, the Ramsay Park site in Watsonville will double the amount of appointments available daily.
+As of Wednesday, the Ramsay Park site in Watsonville — 1301 Main St. — was doubling the number of appointments available daily.
 Appointments can be made through LHI.

 For those anticipating international travel, most airlines and countries accept antigen, NAAT (nucleic acid amplification test) or RT-PCR (reverse transcription polymerase chain reaction) tests.
 However, how soon the test results must be available prior to the flight can vary by airline and destination.
 Double-check that your test will be accepted within the required time frame, particularly if you have a lengthy flight.